OSTraining/OSToolbar-WP/README.md

 # OSToolbar for WordPress

-OSToolbar shows training videos inside your WordPress admin panel.
+OSToolbar is a plugin that shows training videos inside your WordPress admin panel.

 [OSTraining.com](http://ostraining.com/ "OSTraining WordPress Training") produces hundreds of training videos every year.
 We wanted to make it easier for WordPress users to see those videos without coming to our site each time.